 If your landline isn't working as you expect, find out how to solve problems relating to outgoing calls.
+Answer questions below and we'll take you through the next steps.

 What happens when you pick up the phone to make call?